 The mission of the BA program in sociology is to provide undergraduate students (both majors and non-majors) with broad knowledge of the theoretical concepts, empirical research findings and methodological approaches of the discipline of sociology, with an emphasis on theory and research related to social inequality.
 Sociology majors should gain mastery of these concepts, as well as develop skills for analysis of social structures, processes and institutions.

-At UT Dallas, sociology majors are encouraged to go beyond scholarly study to explore the ways that this area of study can be used in business, government and nonprofit organizations.
+Sociology majors also are encouraged to go beyond scholarly study to explore the ways that this area of study can be used in business, government and nonprofit organizations.
 Students are strongly encouraged to participate in an internship while in the sociology program.
-This will provide an opportunity to apply the skills and knowledge acquired through coursework in a work setting, as well as to expand valuable social network connections.
+This will provide an opportunity to apply the skills and knowledge acquired through coursework in a work setting, as well as to expand valuable professional network connections.

-Every new generation inherits a world more complex than that of its foreathers, which prompts a need for new thinking about public policies that impact people's daily lives.
-While our colleagues in the Naveen Jindal School of Management or the Erik Jonsson School of Engineering and Computer Science are creating new managerial or technological systems, we in the School of Economic, Political and Policy Sciences (EPPS) examine the implications of innovation and change for individuals and communities.
+Every new generation inherits a world more complex than that of its predecessors, which prompts a need for new thinking about public policies that impact people's daily lives.
+In the School of Economic, Political and Policy Sciences (EPPS) we examine the implications of innovation and change for individuals and communities.

 As an undergraduate in EPPS, you will have the chance to work with professors who are probing issues that will affect your future.
 You will develop the vital skills you need to thrive in a rapidly evolving, highly competitive job market.
 EPPS will prepare you for careers in government, non-profits and the private sector that enable you to make a real difference in the world of today and tomorrow.